 Now that you've added contacts to your list, you can start emailing and calling your prospects.

 By default, Spiro will send the campaign on your behalf instead of from your email client.
-If you would like to send the campaign from your email client, please reach out email@example.com so that they can set it up for you.
-Just be sure that your client does not have daily limits on the number of outbound emails.
+If you want to send the campaign from your email client, please contact email@example.com so they can set it up for you.
+Just be sure your client does not have daily limits on the number of outbound emails you can send.

 Spiro's email campaigns are also smart: as mentioned above, contacts will be removed from future scheduled emails if they click on the opt-out link.

 Contacts will also be removed from future scheduled emails if they respond to an earlier email in the campaign.
-There's nothing worse than someone responding, and then getting another automated email a few days later, so Email Campaigns will make sure that no wires get crossed while you're prospecting.
+There's nothing worse than someone responding and then getting another automated email a few days later.
+Spiro's Email Campaigns will ensure no wires get crossed while you're prospecting.

-When you are on a contact, you can see which campaigns the contact is associated with in the field labeled "Campaigns".
+When you are viewing a contact, you can see which campaigns the contact is associated with in the field labeled "Campaigns."

-If your organization is using your email client to send Campaigns, the emails sent via Campaigns will appear in the Contact's Timeline as email activity and will appear in our email outbox.
+If you are using your email client to send Campaigns, the emails sent via Campaigns will appear in the Contact's Timeline as email activity and will appear in your email outbox.

-If you are using Spiro's default email client for sending campaigns, the emails sent via Campaigns will appear in the Contact's Timeline as a Campaign activity type.
+If you use Spiro's default email client for sending campaigns, the emails sent via Campaigns will appear in the Contact's Timeline as a Campaign activity type.